navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 .. note::

-	On ZeroNetX, the home page is called “Dashboard” instead of “ZeroHello,” but it has a similar look, as shown in the screenshot below.
+	On ZeroNetX, the home page is called **Dashboard** instead of **ZeroHello**, but it has a similar look, as shown in the screenshot below.

 	.. figure:: images/image152.png
 		:width: 800